iyeoda/ianyeo-com/blog/2025-01-01-leadership-lessons-from-scaling-proptech.md

 ### 1. Choosing the Right Market Entry Strategy

 **Enterprise-First Approach**
-While many startups focus on small businesses for easier initial sales, we deliberately targeted enterprise customers from day one.
+Whilst many startups focus on small businesses for easier initial sales, we deliberately targeted enterprise customers from day one.
 This decision:
 - Required longer sales cycles but resulted in higher LTV:CAC ratios (5.9x)
 - Forced us to build robust, scalable solutions from the start
 - Created stronger moats through deep integration and switching costs